top of page

 { In memory of my first and beloved Buddhist teacher, Saramati, who has now passed.
 I will forever be grateful to him for stamping my mind with the Dharma. }

 A couple of patients of mine, who are interested in Buddhist meditation, have encouraged me to write out this mnemonic FEELiNGS I developed while in post-graduate Contemplative Psychology training in Seattle through Karuna Training.
 It helped facilitate my remembering the mind-body process that helps release bodily and emotionally stressful experiences.
-The FEELiNGS practice is based on the teachings of Buddhist psychology, the Five Buddha Family mandala, and stupa practice.
+The FEELiNGS - Nothing to Grasp practice incorporates FEELiNGS and adds the teachings of Buddhist psychology, the Five Buddha Family mandala, and stupa practice.
+The practice is based on a simple mandala that expresses the five primordial awareness wisdoms of Shakyamuni Buddha, the historical Buddha, also known as Gautama Buddha.

-This practice benefits from solid meditation practice, which includes learning the basic mindfulness practices, such as samatha/vipassana and the brahmavihara practices, experience on meditation retreat, as well as the basics of visualization practice, as a basis for this practice.
+FEELiNGS - Nothing to Grasp practice benefits from solid meditation practice, which includes learning the basic mindfulness practices, such as samatha/vipassana and the brahmavihara practices, experience on meditation retreat, as well as the basics of visualization practice, as a basis for this practice.
 A Buddhist meditation instructor can help one develop these skills.
 If you do not have a solid meditation practice, when struggling with overwhelming feelings and reactions, it would be better to start by talking with a psychotherapist.
 Psychotherapists with training in somatic-based therapies (AEDP, Contemplative Psychology, Somatic Experiencing, Focusing, etc.) can help heal dissociation.
 However, non-meditators have told me that they have found the basic ideas in FEELiNGS beneficial to them as well.
 In fact, think of this practice as an adjunct to talking with a well-trained meditation instructor.

-FEELiNGS is a six-part practice.
+FEELiNGS is a six-part mnemonic.
 It is my distillation, the essential drop, of several practices taught in Contemplative Psychology, inspired by the Buddhist lineage that stretches back over 2500 years.
 It seems especially helpful and naturally intuitive to people who are traumatized or have a history of being dissociated from their bodies or feelings.
 It descends to us via Trungpa Rinpoche in his work establishing a Contemplative Psychology program at Naropa University, Boulder, CO, and beyond.
-The practice is based on a simple mandala that expresses the five elemental wisdoms of Shakyamuni Buddha, the historical Buddha, also known as Gautama Buddha.

 Many of the people who come to see me suffer from emotions that are painful, too strong to manage, and cause additional suffering in their lives by being acted upon without reflection.
 This is a way of talking about dissociation.
 Dissociated mental/emotional processes are subject to being unconsciously acted out in the world, which tends to bind people more tightly to patterns of suffering.
 Waking up to this truth and learning to process the feelings experienced inside is a way of regaining the ability to remain centered and stable, uncaught up, in the face of strong emotions.
-The FEELiNGS practice creates a container for waking up - a container of wisdom-mind to hold the realities of a turbulent inner world.
+The FEELiNGS - Nothing to Grasp practice creates a container for waking up - a container of wisdom-mind to hold the realities of a turbulent inner world.

 The basic premise of the practice is that our minds, in their unclouded state, are brilliantly awake - the state of liberation from suffering.
 According to Buddhist tradition, a Buddha, a fully awake and liberated person, has freed their mind from the ego’s two types of tricks, or obscurations: emotional clouding and cognitive reification.
 The Buddha taught so that we, too, could become liberated from suffering with the support of ethics, meditation, and wisdom.

-Emotional obscurations are robust, reactive, primitive emotional habits, such as greed and clinging, hatred, envy/jealousy, arrogance, or numbness.
+Emotional obscurations are robust, reactive, primitive emotional habits, such as greed and clinging, hatred and violence, envy/jealousy and destruction, arrogance and folly, or numbness and denial.
 They may be made up of intense feelings like heartache and rage.
 The ego’s strong feeling-based reactions to life’s blunt realities of loss, sickness, old age, and death often catch us off guard, and sweep us away.
-The more we fail to feel these reactive feelings, the more they unconsciously drive us.
-Cognitive obscurations are beliefs the ego-mind holds that get in the way of perceiving reality as it is.
-Generally, these beliefs "think" they can hold on, trying to make a human’s state of living in flux - both inner and outer - into a solid thing, something to identify with and to have.
-Together, the two types of obscurations keep our minds caught in a clouded emotional reactive state to whatever our minds perceive as a solid, fixed entity, e.g., "enemy," "lover," etc.
+The more we fail to feel these reactive feelings, the more they unconsciously grip our minds and drive us forward.

-FEELiNGS is a mnemonic used to help remind us of a process for mentalizing experience.
-The FEELiNGS process can help clear away the emotional obscurations, the strong emotions that are hard to handle in the mind and tend to be enacted in the world to detrimental effect.
+Together, the two types of obscurations keep our minds caught in a clouded, emotionally reactive state toward whatever our minds perceive as a solid, fixed entity (e.g., "enemy," "lover," etc.).
+The FEELiNGS - Nothing to Grasp practice can help clear away the emotional obscurations, the strong emotions that are hard to handle in the mind and tend to be enacted in the world with detrimental effect.
 It also helps with cognitive obscurations, the mind’s habit of making things solid and unchanging and then identifying with that as self.

-This practice can be housed in a meditative practice, but it can also be helpful to people as they walk through their daily lives.
+FEELiNGS is a mnemonic used to help remind us of a process for mentally digesting experience.
+This practice can be housed in a meditative practice, but it can also be helpful to people as they walk about their daily lives.
 The acronym FEELiNGS is helpful to anyone who wants to process a strong emotion or a dissociative response that is gripping you and your mind, cutting you off from a sense of calm mental ease.
 Let's examine the acronym first.

-Steps of the FEELiNGS practice:
+Steps of the FEELiNGS mnemonic:

 • F is for Find it in the body – locate the sensations.
 Where is its form?